Xilinx/VMC_Help/HDL/dpram/README.md

 words are set to zero.
 The initial value vector is saturated and rounded according to the precision specified on the data port A of RAM.

-Note: UltraRAM memory is initialized to all 0's during power up or device reset.
+  **Note**: UltraRAM memory is initialized to all 0's during power up or device reset.
 If implemented in UltraRAM, the Single Port RAM block cannot be initialized to user defined values.

-Memory Type
+#### Memory Type
-Option to select whether the dual port RAM will be implemented in Distributed memory, Block RAM, or UltraRAM.
+* Option to select whether the dual port RAM will be implemented in Distributed memory, Block RAM, or UltraRAM.
 The distributed dual port RAM is always set to use port A in Read Before Write mode and port B in read-only mode.

   Depending on your selection for Memory Type, the dual-port RAM will be inferred or implemented in this way when the design is compiled:

   - If the block will be implemented in Distributed memory, the Distributed Memory Generator v8.0 LogiCORE IP will be inferred or implemented when the design is compiled.
 This LogiCORE IP is described in the Distributed Memory Generator LogiCORE IP Product Guide ([PG063](https://www.xilinx.com/cgi-bin/docs/ipdoc?c=dist_mem_gen;v=latest;d=pg063-dist-mem-gen.pdf)).

   - If the block will be implemented in block RAM or UltraRAM, the XPM_MEMORY_TDPRAM (True Dual Port RAM) macro will be inferred or implemented when the design is compiled.
 For information on the XPM_MEMORY_TDPRAM Xilinx Parameterized Macro (XPM), refer to UltraScale Architecture Libraries Guide ([UG974](https://docs.xilinx.com/access/sources/dita/map?Doc_Version=2022.2%20English&url=ug974-vivado-ultrascale-libraries)).

-Initial value for port A output Register
+#### Initial value for port A output Register
-Specifies the initial value for port A output register.
+* Specifies the initial value for port A output register.
 The initial value is saturated and rounded according to the precision specified on the data port A of RAM.

-Initial value for port B output register
+#### Initial value for port B output register
-Specifies the initial value for port B output register.
+* Specifies the initial value for port B output register.
 The initial value is saturated and rounded according to the precision specified on the data port B of RAM.

-Provide synchronous reset port for port A output register
+#### Provide synchronous reset port for port A output register
-When selected, allows access to the reset port available on the port A output register of the block RAM or UltraRAM.
+* When selected, allows access to the reset port available on the port A output register of the block RAM or UltraRAM.
 The reset port is available only when the latency of the Block RAM or UltraRAM is greater than or equal to 1.

-Provide synchronous reset port for port B output register
+#### Provide synchronous reset port for port B output register
-When selected, allows access to the reset port available on the port B output register of the Block RAM or UltraRAM.
+* When selected, allows access to the reset port available on the port B output register of the Block RAM or UltraRAM.
 The reset port is available only when the latency of the Block RAM or UltraRAM is greater than or equal to 1.

-Provide enable port for port A
+#### Provide enable port for port A
-When selected, allows access to the enable port for port A. The enable port is available only when the latency of the block is greater than or equal to 1.
+* When selected, allows access to the enable port for port A. The enable port is available only when the latency of the block is greater than or equal to 1.

-Provide enable port for port B
+#### Provide enable port for port B
-When selected, allows access to the enable port for port B. The enable port is available only when the latency of the block is greater than or equal to 1.
+* When selected, allows access to the enable port for port B. The enable port is available only when the latency of the block is greater than or equal to 1.

-&nbsp;

-Advanced tab
+### Advanced tab
 Parameters specific to the Advanced tab are as follows.

-Write Modes
+#### Write Modes
-Port A or Port B
+  * #### Port A or Port B
     When the Dual Port RAM block is implemented in block RAM, specifies memory behavior for port A or port B when WE is asserted.
 Supported modes are: Read after write, Read before write, and No read on write.
 Read after write indicates the output value reflects the state of the